 Know Before You Go

-With some luck, Don Saúl Navarro could be your personal guide at this museum.
-He's most part of the times arround.
+With some luck, Don Saúl Navarro could be your personal guide at this museum, as he can be found there most of the time.